mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 Record your mix to disk
 -----------------------

-.. versionadded:: 2.0
-   Displays the duration of the recording.

 * Click on the *Recordings* icon in the sidebar to switch to the :guilabel:`Recordings` view
 * Click the :guilabel:`Start Recording` button or click